-You may have noticed in the past month that many businesses recently updated their privacy policies; this is in response to the California Consumer Policy Act (CCPA).
-The CCPA went into effect on January 1, 2020, and is expected to be enforced in July 2020.
+Back in January, you may have noticed that many businesses updated their privacy policies; this was in response to the California Consumer Policy Act (CCPA).
+The CCPA went into effect on January 1, 2020, and is now enforced as of July 1st 2020.

 The California Consumer Policy Act is a law that protects the privacy rights of California residents.
 It applies to for-profit businesses do business in California or does business with California residents and meet one of the following three criteria: